 5. Software License.

-5.1 Perpetual License.
-If Contractor is providing the State with a license to use its Software indefinitely, then Contractor hereby grants to the State and its Authorized Users a non-exclusive, royalty-free, perpetual, irrevocable right and license to use the Software and Documentation in accordance with the terms and conditions of this Contract, provided that:

-(a) The State is prohibited from reverse engineering or decompiling the Software, making derivative works, modifying, adapting or copying the Software except as is expressly permitted by this Contract or required to be permitted by law;

-(b) The State is authorized to make copies of the Software for backup, disaster recovery, and archival purposes;

-(c) The State is authorized to make copies of the Software to establish a test environment to conduct Acceptance Testing;

-(d) Title to and ownership of the Software shall at all times remain with Contractor and/or it’s licensors, as applicable; and

-(e) Except as expressly agreed in writing, the State is not permitted to sub-license the use of the Software or any accompanying Documentation.

 5.2 Subscription License.
 If the Software is Contractor Hosted and Contractor is providing the State access to use its Software during the Term of the Contract only, then:

 (a) Contractor hereby grants to the State, exercisable by and through its Authorized Users, a nonexclusive, royalty-free, irrevocable right and license during the Term and such additional periods, if any, as Contractor is required to perform Services under this Contract or any Statement of Work, to: